280Zo/vulnforge/README.md

 It takes a minute to generate a challenge, especially on slow computers.
 Show a status while a new challenge is generated.

+## Prompt

+**Multi-File**
+Add multi-file generation with enhanced AI prompting:

+    "Generate a realistic small app with 2–4 files, spreading functionality across them."

+    "The vulnerability must be present across or inside one file, not scattered."

+You could even have different challenge types later:

+    Simple Mode: One file

+    Advanced Mode: Multi-file project

+## README
+- Note that local models are probably only good enough for easy level